John Shriber, Roomster Co-Founder, on Growing an App Business without Venture Capital

 Today, we still dedicate a lot of capital for advertising on all the major channels – Google, Facebook, etc. We now have a huge reach, and we use these networks to continue to reach more people.

-What was tough when you were starting out?
+What was tough when you started building Roomster?

 All of it was tough.
 There was a lot of outside pressure from our first venture, and we were trying to start a business from nothing.
 I was in the trenches dealing with customer service while Roman was building the product.
 But it was a great adventure.
 Still is.

-How has the housing/rooming market changed since you started?
+How has the housing/rooming market changed since Roomster launched?

 It’s exploded.
 We were early to the market when we started Roomster in 2003.
 More people are signing up and more people are living together.
 Co-living is also growing globally.
 I think it’s a smarter way to live.